4 Things to Remember for Safe Baby Sleep in Winter

 - Keep layers to a minimum.

-- Check baby is not too warm by feeling the back of her neck or her tummy.
+- Check your baby is not too warm by feeling the back of her neck or her tummy.
 If she feels warm and clammy, remove a layer.

-Out and about
+Out and About

-- If baby has a blanket over her in the car, make sure you remove it once the car warms up.
+- If your baby has a blanket over her in the car, make sure you remove it once the car warms up.

 - Trust your instincts.
-If it gets really cold, check baby regularly to make sure she is warm enough, and take an extra blanket with you in case you need it.
+If it gets really cold, check baby regularly to make sure she is warm enough and take an extra blanket with you in case you need it.